pjvds/born2code.net/about.md

 sitemap:
   priority: 0.7
   changefreq: weekly
-  lastmod: 2013-03-26T18:55:00-04:00
+  lastmod: 2013-05-06T18:55:00-04:00
 ---

-Hi, my name is __David Ensinger__ and I’m a __Front End Developer__ with equal parts interest in design, development, and writing.
+Hi, my name is __Pieter Joost van de Sande__ and I’m a __software engineer__ for almost a decade.

-I develop websites that are well designed, useable, and adhere to modern standards and accessibility requirements.
-I’m also no slouch at writing documentation, leading training, and providing ongoing support.
-My clients and co-workers will vouch that I play well with others too.
+I'm currently employed by [wercker](https://wercker.com), a start up based in Amsterdam.
+We are building an integral software delivery platform in the cloud.

-I’m currently employed by [CITYTECH, Inc](http://www.citytechinc.com/), a global IT consultancy.
-Previously I worked for [The Ohio State University Libraries](http://library.osu.edu/).
-In a past life I was a Peace Corps Volunteer in the Republic of Moldova.
-I graduated from the Ohio State University’s Fisher College of Business with a B.S. in Business Administration with a specialization in Finance.
+Previously I was a thought leader at [atos](http://atos.net/), one of worlds largest IT service companies in the world.
+Here I received the Atos TRP award which made me a [distinguished member of technical staff](http://en.wikipedia.org/wiki/Member_of_technical_staff).

-I am interested in the liberal arts, finance and investing, and staying physically fit and eating well.
-I also really enjoy living in Columbus, Ohio.
+Next to the employement I play an active part in the software development community.
+I've presented at conferences like Microsoft TechDays, Software Development Conference and NDC.
+Beside speaking I'm also a frequent visitor of smaller meetups.
+I'm a board member at [Devnology](http://devnology.nl), where I help to organize meeting and run a software development podcast.
+My active role in the community is recognized by Microsoft who awarded me with a Microsoft MVP award in 2007, 2008, 2009, 2011 and 2012.

-For my personal web presence, see the [Republic of the Spirit](http://www.republicofthespirit.com/).
+I clear my head and recharge my batteries with running.
+I prefer the trails and when the weater allows it I run barefoot.

 ## Contact

-If you have any questions, comments, or would just like to say hello, please don't hesitate to [drop me a line](mailto:hello@davidensinger.com).
-I’ll be sure to respond in a timely manner!
+If you have any questions, comments, or would just like to say hello, please don't hesitate to [drop me a tweet](http://twitter.com/pjvds).

 ## Colophon

-This website was made on a [MacBook Air](http://www.apple.com/macbookair/), designed in browser with [Chrome](http://www.google.com/chrome/), and marked up in [Haml](http://haml.info/) and [Sass](http://sass-lang.com/) in [Sublime Text 2](http://www.sublimetext.com/).
+The main reason this website looks awesome is [David Ensinger](http://davidensinger.com/).
+I forked his website and used it as a base.
+I do this mainly on a [MacBook Pro](http://www.apple.com/macbook-pro/) and use [Sublime Text 2](http://www.sublimetext.com/) as my primarely editor.
 Type is set in [Open Sans](http://www.google.com/webfonts/specimen/Open+Sans), which is served by [Google Web Fonts](http://www.google.com/webfonts).
-Posts are composed in [Markdown](http://daringfireball.net/projects/markdown/) and syntax is highlighted with [Pygments](http://pygments.org/).
+Posts are composed in [Markdown](http://daringfireball.net/projects/markdown/) which I write in [Mou](http://mouapp.com) and syntax is highlighted with [Pygments](http://pygments.org/).

-The site is published with [Jekyll](http://jekyllrb.com/) and hosted on [GitHub Pages](http://pages.github.com/) ([view the code](https://github.com/davidensinger/davidensinger.github.com)), while the code was compiled and committed into version control by [iTerm2](http://www.iterm2.com/) and [Git](http://git-scm.com/), respectively.
-[Consular](https://github.com/achiu/consular) was used to automate development workflow setup.
+The site is published with [Jekyll](http://jekyllrb.com/) and hosted on [Amazone S3](http://aws.amazon.com/s3/).
+I use [wercker](https://wercker.com) to automate the deployment process.
+The code is hosted at [github](http://github.com) in the repository [pjvds/born2code](http://github.com/pjvds/born2code).
+You are free to fork or steel anything you find usefull.

 A number of supporting plugins and code snippets for Jekyll are used with the site: